paulotruta/jee-pee-tee/README.md

 - `Alexa, ask jee pee tee about our solar system`
 - `Alexa, ask jee pee tee to explain the NP theorem`

-__Note: The interaction model only supports a couple ways to start a direct question If you want to ask a question in a different way, you can always start with the first command and follow up with the question.__
+__Note: The interaction model only supports a couple ways to start a direct question.
+If you want to ask a question in a different way, you can always start with the first command and follow up with the question.__
 # Disclaimer

 This is not an official OpenAI product.
 This is a personal project and is not affiliated with OpenAI in any way.